Titanium dioxide (TiO2) could play a vital role in developing the next generation of rechargeable batteries.

 This is because the TiO2 can be adapted to deliberately introduce defects, which provide a space for ions such as magnesium and aluminium (multivalent ions) to fill, transferring more than one electron each time.

 The effect of this on a battery is that it could store more energy than the equivalent-sized lithium ion battery.

 “There are quite a few technical hurdles to overcome, including finding materials that are good electrodes for multivalent ions,” said Dr Morgan at the time.
 “In the long term, this proof of concept is a possible step towards ‘beyond lithium’ batteries with superior performance.”

 Discussing the research into new battery materials that could have multiple applications – from mobile devices to energy grid storage – Dr Morgan said more efficient batteries would be “more and more important as we wean ourselves off fossil fuels and adopt greener energy sources.”

-One plus of using titanium dioxide in batteries of the future is that it is abundant.
+One plus of using TiO2 in batteries of the future is that it is abundant.

 On top of this, “the form of TiO2, after it reacts with lithium cycle after cycle, is very stable in many battery electrolytes for long lifetime usage,” says O’Dwyer.

 But there remain some challenges.
 “TiO2 as an anode (positive electrode) has a higher voltage than the currently-used graphite,” says O’Dwyer.